SylvanFranklin/srhd/README.md

 [[binding]]
 key = "equals"
-command = "open /Applications/Firefox.app" # or any arbitrary shell script mods = ["control", "fn", "capslock"]
+command = "echo 'hello from srhd'" mods = ["control", "fn", "capslock"]
 ```

 ## Debugging
 stdout and stderr can be found at `/tmp/$USER_srhd.out.log` and